jeffvance/rhs-hadoop-install/README.md

  2) execute "setup_cluster.sh":

     Output is displayed to STDOUT and is also written to a logfile.
+The logfile
-The default logfile is: /var/log/rhs-hadoop-install.log.
+    is: /var/log/rhs-hadoop-install.log.

- 3) When the script completes remaining hadoop distro and management steps need to be followed:
+ 3) When the script completes extra hadoop distro install and management steps need to be followed:
       $ ./setup_container_executor.sh # per the directions provided to RHS
                                       # customers